Welcome to the course page for Business Development for Life Scientists

 Anatol Kreitzer, PhD is an Associate Investigator at the Gladstone Institute of Neurological Disease and Associate Professor of Physiology and Neurology at UCSF.
 Dr. Kreitzer’s research focuses on the disordered physiological processes associated with Parkinson’s disease.
 He is an expert in the emerging field of optogenetics—the application of genetic and optical techniques to remotely control brain cells in animals.
 Dr. Kreitzer earned his PhD in neurobiology at Harvard University.
 He conducted postdoctoral research at Stanford University with Dr. Robert Malenka until 2007, when he established his laboratory at Gladstone.

 Michael Penn, Jr., MD, PhD - Vice President, Diversity, Outreach, J. David Gladstone Institutes

 Brad Grueter, PhD - Assistant Professor of Anesthesiology, Vanderbilt University

 Thi Nguyen, PhD - PI of Burroughs Wellcome Fund grant and developed this content at UCSF.
 She is now the associate dean for graduate career and professional development at Washington University in St. Louis.

 Interested in learning more about the course or delivering this course at your university?
+Facilitator packets, train the trainer materials, and resources for marketing and evaluating the workshop are available.
 Contact Thi at [email protected].

-This course is provided at no cost to graduate students and postdocs thanks to funding by the Burroughs Wellcome Fund.
+This course was developed thanks to funding by a Career Guidance for Trainees award from the Burroughs Wellcome Fund.